 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 FIRST STATE BANK OF THE FLORIDA KEYS had $23.52 million in non-current loans and owned real-estate with $79.89 million in equity and loan loss allowances on hand to cover it.
 This gives FIRST STATE BANK OF THE FLORIDA KEYS a Texas Ratio of 29.45% which is average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for FIRST STATE BANK OF THE FLORIDA KEYS held steady from 30.24% as of December 31, 2012 to 29.45% as of December 31, 2013, resulting in a positive change of 2.63%.This indicates that the balance sheet and financial strength for FIRST STATE BANK OF THE FLORIDA KEYS has held steady in recent periods.
+The Texas Ratio for FIRST STATE BANK OF THE FLORIDA KEYS experienced no significant changes from 30.24% as of December 31, 2012 to 29.45% as of December 31, 2013, resulting in a positive change of 2.63%.This indicates that the balance sheet and financial strength for FIRST STATE BANK OF THE FLORIDA KEYS has had no significant changes in recent periods.

 In the past year, FIRST STATE BANK OF THE FLORIDA KEYS has increased its total deposits by $1.35 million, resulting in 0.22% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth FIRST STATE BANK OF THE FLORIDA KEYS has shown is above average.